 Following the game, Enrique spoke about the incident and played it down to some degree, but it's clear that Messi didn't want to be subbed.

 "What happened can be interpreted many ways, depending on who it serves.
 I will carry on doing what I have been doing." he told ESPN.

 "I have to take everything into account, but I trust in how he feels and what he tells me.

 "Sometimes I look around me on the bench and think how lucky we are to have Messi.
 For us it is not just about what he does on the pitch.
 He is also a great motivator for his teammates."

-It comes to light after Chelsea boss Maurizio Sarri was furious when goalkeeper Kepa Arrizabalaga refused to come off the pitch during the EFL Cup final.
+Chelsea boss Maurizio Sarri, meanwhile, was absolutely furious when goalkeeper Kepa Arrizabalaga refused to come off the pitch during an entertaining EFL Cup final.

-The Blues 'keeper looked like he had picked up a knock during extra-time, leaving the former Napoli boss to turn to substitute Willy Caballero.
+It looked like the Spaniard had picked up a knock during extra-time, leaving the former Napoli boss turning towards substitute shot-stopper Willy Caballero.

-However, the final took an interesting turn when the 24-year-old Spaniard refused to come off.
+But the 24-year-old Spaniard straight up refused to come off.

-The Chelsea boss was lost for words, being called to the touchline to ask if the substitution was being made and then losing his temper in the dugout.
+The Chelsea boss was unsurprisingly lost for words.
+He called to ask if the substitution was being made and then lost his temper completely in the dugout.
+Blimey.

 On this day, two years ago, Kepa Arrizabalaga became manager of Chelsea and refused to be substituted by his assistant Maurizio Sarri in the Carabao Cup final.
 Absolute scenes when Sarri nearly walked out the stadium. :joy::joy::joy: pic.twitter.com/9x5i9ONShe- Football Tweet (@Football__Tweet) February 24, 2021